ki-editor/ki-editor/docs/src/insert-mode/index.md

 | `ctrl+w`        | Delete word (long) backward  |
 | `alt+backspace` | Delete word (short) backward |

-[^1]: Not every unimplemented keybindings are incompatible/meaningless with/in Ki, but because I do not have time for them, so feel free to submit PR!
+[^1]: Not every unimplemented keybinding is incompatible/meaningless with/in Ki, but because I do not have time for them, so feel free to submit PR!